Sean1010-cloud/Sean1010-cloud/README.md

 ## Hi there 👋

-I'm Sean, a software engineer major at York University from Canada.
+I'm Sean, a software engineer major at York University, from Canada.

 I like coding projects that I will learn from and allow me to further develop my skills.